Controversy and the Inspirer (Psychopathic) Character

 Lowen also describes "image psychopathy."
 The body grows to conform to the idealized image.
 This is a necessarily unconscious process!
 Otherwise, it would conflict with a basic character analysis principle that conscious striving for greatness is ultimate limiting to the body and unsuccessful.
 Conscious or semi-conscious effort to achieve an image are never salutary to the body or the self, and are discussed extensively in Lowen's book Narcissism.

 There is an overlap between the occurrence of narcissism and psychopathy, but they are not the same thing.
-Narcissism is putting the image above the self.
-Psychopathy is putting the image above feeling.
-Psychopathy depends on both having the energy to act out an image but a lack of feeling about the effects of these actions.
-An unfeeling state tends naturally to images of power and grandiosity.
+Narcissism is an ego defense and psychopathy is a character (neuro-muscular) defense.
+The narcissistic position is against feeling.
+The psychopathic position is against others.
+Psychopathy does depend on lack of feeling about the effects of actions on others.
+Any unfeeling state tends naturally to images of power and grandiosity.
+This is true also in the schizoid condition.
 But the absence of feeling also tends toward deadness.
 In the psychopath, feeling is not absent, but denied in a perceptual sense while still available in a biological sense to drive aggression.
 Narcissism is a much more broadly distributed trait, it can 'fit' onto different energy structures although its expression is strongly colored by the underlying character.
-It is possible to have feeling and still be narcissistic, but the narcissism tends to be more 'collapsed' and 'closeted' the more that feeling is present.
+It is possible to have some feeling and still be narcissistic, but the narcissism tends to be more 'collapsed' and 'closeted' the more that feeling is present.
 The less the feeling, the more narcissism can 'decloak' and 'flourish.'
-That is why the psychopathic character structure and narcissism meld together so well in the 'pathological narcissist,' who is grandiose, dominating, and unempathetic.
+That is why the psychopathic character structure and narcissism meld together so well in the 'pathological' or 'malignant' narcissist, who is grandiose, dominating, and wholly unempathetic.

 Characteristic Attitudes of the Inspirer (Psychopath)